 Our findings generally confirm that AMVs rather represent winds in a tropospheric layer than at a discrete level as demonstrated by VB2009 and emphasizes that AMVs should be assimilated as layer-wind in NWP models.
-Depending on the AMV channel and the geographical region, VB2009 suggest 50-150 hPa as appropriate layer depth for VIS, IR and 17 382 SWIR AMVs, which is on average similar to our findings despite the different data set and methodology.
-In addition to VB2009, we demonstrated that treating AMVs as layer winds 383 has no negative effect on systematic errors unless the averaging layers are significantly 384 thicker than 100 hPa.
-One difference is that our study suggests optimal averaging layers 385 centered at the original AMV height for upper- and mid-level AMVs, whereas VB2009 only 386 387 considered layers from the original AMV downward.
-Based on our findings, such layers beneath the original height may be appropriate for low-level AMVs, but tend to increase 388 389 systematic errors of AMVs above 800 hPa.
+Depending on the AMV channel and the geographical region, VB2009 suggest 50-150 hPa as appropriate layer depth for VIS, IR and SWIR AMVs, which is on average similar to our findings despite the different data set and methodology.
+In addition to VB2009, we demonstrated that treating AMVs as layer winds has no negative effect on systematic errors unless the averaging layers are significantly thicker than 100 hPa.